zatacanky/ML-Practice-Projects/README.md

 # ML Projects

-This repository contains the projects in which I apply the machine learning algorithms I've learned.
+This repository contains the projects in which I practice the machine learning algorithms I've learned.